 This cake did not turn out as planned.
 The whole reason I wanted to make a cake to begin with is because I had plans of making hibiscus frosting to smother all over it.
 I imagined a light pink glaze with speckles of flower throughout the whole thing.
 However, as I struggled to find dried (or fresh) hibiscus anywhere (other than in tea which had other things added to it), it became clear that this was not the flavor profile I was meant to create.
 Instead, I went with coconut since coconut flakes are available all year round and have a wonderful warm-weather vibe to them.

 I used hibiscus tea for part of the milk in this recipe in hopes that there’d be a touch of floral flavor in the chocolate but it ended up pretty masked by other sweet flavors.
 Feel free to just use all milk as that is probably what I will do next time since brewing fresh tea was just an extra step without extra added flavor.

 Also, half the fat is replaced with mashed fruit (in this case applesauce but you can use mashed bananas as well) for a slightly healthier cake that retains just as much moisture.
 For the fat I did use, I went with olive oil to give it a nutty aroma.
 I get the vibe that a lot people are hesitant to bake with olive oil because of its low smoke point but this cake bakes at 350 which is way below any burning point for olive oil.
 I also love olive oil cakes because they sound very European to me which conjures up thoughts of enjoying a slice as an afternoon snack with tea.

-Chocolate & Toasted Coconut Olive Oil Cake
+Chocolate & Toasted Coconut Olive Oil Cake recipe below: